This article has been updated from a previous version.

 4. Put devices down

-Distracted driving is reckless and costly if you’re convicted of the offence.
-A distracted driving conviction can increase your auto insurance premium by an average of 25%.
-Put your devices down while you are behind the wheel and keep your eyes on the road.
+Distracted driving is reckless and costly, if you’re convicted of the offence.
+A distracted driving conviction can increase your auto insurance premium by up to 25%.
+When you are behind the wheel, put your device(s) down and keep your eyes on the road.

 5. Obey the rules of the road